watson-developer-cloud/assistant-with-discovery/README.md

 # How the app works
 The application is designed and trained for chatting with a cognitive car.
 The chat interface is on the left, and the JSON that the JavaScript code receives from the server is on the right.
 A user is able to ask two primary categories of questions.

 Commands may be issued to the car to perform simple operations.
-These commands are run against a small set of sample data trained with intents like "turn_on", "weather", and "capabilities"
+These commands are run against a small set of sample data trained with intents like "turn_on", "weather", and "capabilities".

 Example commands that can be executed by the Conversation service are: